 Distance students must complete 36 credits to graduate, and full-time learners typically finish the program in 12 months.
 Designed for working professionals who wish to advance their careers, this MBA program helps students obtain basic business knowledge and a foundational understanding of healthcare administration.

 The degree requires four healthcare administration concentration classes, including health economics and policy, health law and ethics, healthcare financial management, and healthcare systems.
 Core business administration classes include managerial finance, software-based business solutions, and managerial economics.

 Upon completion of the program, graduates should understand salient aspects of the American healthcare system, modern issues related to healthcare delivery, and principles of healthcare economics and their effects on public policies.
 Online pupils also acquire the necessary managerial and financial management skills to assume administrative and leadership roles in the healthcare sector.

 Applicants must possess a bachelor’s degree from a regionally accredited college or university, earned with a 3.0 GPA or higher.
 Individuals should submit GMAT or GRE scores, a current resume, a personal essay, and official transcripts.
 Students with non-business undergraduate degrees can still apply, but they must have completed prerequisite classes in accounting, economics, management concepts, and statistical and decision analysis.

-Texas A&M University-Corpus Christi is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Texas A&M University – Corpus Christi is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 22. Ferris State University